 The insoluble reactant chosen depends upon the particular salt required.

-As the reaction between metals and acids produces flammable hydrogen, chemists usually make salts by reacting a metal oxide or a metal carbonate with an acid.
+As the reaction between metals and acids produces flammable hydrogen, chemists usually make salts by reacting a metal compound such as a metal carbonate with an acid.

 Acids take part in reactions in which salts are produced.
 In these reactions, the salt is formed by replacing the hydrogen ions in the acids with metal ions or ammonium ions.

 A salt and hydrogen are produced when acids react with metals.
 In general: